2-REC/hugo-myblog-theme/README.md

   - left/right position
   - added taxonomy specific sidebar (different from "list")
 * Swiper
+  TODO: see if keep or replace (with a carousel or similar from other theme)
   - Possibility to have no option parameters
     Use:
     - Without option: